lauriap/ot-harjoitustyo/README.md

 * **ALL CALCULATIONS NOW SUPPORTED, BUT ONLY WITH INTEGERS.** Division "works", but the results don't include decimals.
 E.g. 6 / 7 = 0, 5 / 2 = 2.
 * **Database for high scores now functioning, but with limitations.** Showing all results instead of ordered top 10.
 Rank numbers missing.
 * High score tab set up, but points system still not complete.
-* Test coverage needs to be increased (will be done next week).
+* Test coverage needs to be increased further, especially database and game classes (will be done next week).

 ## How to run